 What to Do with Extra Financial Aid Money

-One expensive mistake that students make with financial aid money is spending the money on noneducation expenses.
+One expensive mistake that students make with financial aid money is spending the money on non-education expenses.
 Students often use financial aid, including student loans, to purchase clothing, take vacations, or dine out at restaurants.
-Nearly 3 percent spend student loan money on alcohol and drugs.21 While this seems like fun now, these noneducation expenses are major contributors to student loan debt, which will make it harder for you to afford a home, take vacations, or save for your retirement after you graduate.
+Nearly 3 percent spend student loan money on alcohol and drugs.16 These non-education expenses are major contributors to student loan debt, which will make it harder for you to afford a home, take vacations, or save for your retirement after you graduate.

 When you have extra student loan money, consider saving it for future education expenses.
 Just like you will need an emergency fund all your adult life, you will want an emergency fund for college when expensive books or travel abroad programs present unexpected costs.
 If you make it through your college years with extra money in your savings, you can use the money to help pay down debt.

 A closer look: How much student loan debt do you currently have, and how much do you think you’ll have by the end of college?
 How could this debt impact your future?